 Due to the relatively small size of its Board, the Company does not have a formal nominating or corporate governance committee.
 New director nominations, which are infrequent, and compliance with corporate governance rules, are reviewed and approved by the independent directors.
 By Board resolution, the Company has determined that if a new director is to be nominated, the independent directors of the Company (currently Messrs.
 Foley, Girsky, Shapiro and Schwartz) will conduct interviews of qualified candidates and, as appropriate, will recommend selected individuals to the Board.
 The independent directors consider director candidates based on criteria approved by the Board, including such individuals' backgrounds, skills, expertise, accessibility and availability to serve constructively and effectively on the Board.
+The Board has no formal policy on the consideration to be given to diversity in the nomination process, other than to seek candidates who have skills and experience that are appropriate to the position and complementary to those of the other board members or candidates using the criteria identified above.
 The Company may retain a director search firm to assist it in identifying qualified director nominees.